gurshansingh701/Induction-program-/README.md

 Later, Sr. Gurcharan Singh Grewal (Trustee of Nankana Sahib Education Trust) interacted with students, sharing his journey and assuring them of faculty support.
 Dr. Lakhver Singh Khana (Incharge – CML) also spoke about the Centre of Multi-Faceted Learning and NPTEL courses, explaining how these could benefit students’ careers.
+# Overall Experience💫
+### Looking back, the induction week was a mix of emotions.
+Some lectures were deeply engaging—especially Dr. Jaswinder Singh’s session—while others felt a bit long.
+There were moments of nervousness, but also excitement as I explored the campus with new friends.

+What stood out most was the culture of guidance here—faculty members and seniors were always approachable and supportive.
+I also admired how the college encourages regular worship and respect for all religions.

+By the end of the week, I felt more confident about starting this new journey.
+I hope that one day, I can stand on stage and inspire future batches just like our seniors inspired us.
+The induction not only helped me adapt to college life but also sparked curiosity to explore the countless opportunities GNDEC offers.